SargeyWargey/Homoothya/Story/Drafts/Chapter_12.md

 ### February 1922
 ### Fort McDowell, Arizona
 Carlos Montezuma looked older than I had expected.
-We were nearly the same age—he was fifty-seven, I was fifty-six—but the years had carved deeper into him.
-His face was lined and his hair had gone completely gray, but his eyes were alert, missing nothing.
+We were nearly the same age; he was fifty-seven, I was fifty-six, but the years had carved deeper into him.
+His face was lined, and his hair had gone completely gray, but his eyes were alert, missing nothing.
 He stood when I approached his door, moving with the careful precision of a man learning to accommodate pain.

 "Cousin."
 He embraced me, and I felt how thin he had become.
 "Come in.
 Sit.
 I've been hoping you would visit."